 Extended windsock frame, double hoop

-Once you have your windsock frame on a stub pole, the stub pole might be long enough for you to mount it onto a structure or a wall.
-This can be done in many ways like hose clamps, C rings, drilling through the stub pole itself or any other way.
+Once you have your windsock frame on a stub pole, the stub pole might be long enough for you to mount it onto a larger pole, structure or a wall.
+This can be done in many ways with the use of pole to pole mounts, vertical wall mounts and tripod mounts